 Making the Most of Your Japanese Dining Experience

 Reservations are essential for popular omakase and Michelin-starred restaurants, especially on weekends.
-Opening hours vary, often including afternoon breaks; many operate mon tue through weekends, with some closed on specific days.
+Opening hours vary, often including afternoon breaks; many operate Monday through Sunday, with some closed on specific days.